Unnecessary Expenses to Cut Now So You Can Travel More!

 10. Upgrading Your Cellphone

 I am guilty of this one!
 I used to upgrade my phone every year when the new iPhone came out.
-It wasn’t until I got a holiday deal where I was buying one phone to get one free.
+It wasn’t until I got a holiday deal that I was buying one phone to get one free.
 It just so happened my husband actually needed a new phone, so I got the free one.

-The catch however was that it would only stay free as long as I kept it for the full 2-year contract.
+The catch, however was that it would only stay free as long as I kept it for the full 2-year contract.
 That’s when I realized it wasn’t worth upgrading my phone.
 Now I never upgrade my phone unless it no longer works.
 By doing this, you can save so much extra money, and therefore, travel more!

 11. Cut Cable